ai-gitfix/realtor-app/README.md

 # Realtor App: Building a Scalable Web Application with Nest.js, TypeScript, Prisma, and PostgreSQL

-(POSTRESQL IS CLOSED BECAUSE OF COSTS!)
+(POSTGRESQL IS CLOSED BECAUSE OF COSTS!)

 ## Overview

-Welcome to my project that leverages the power of Nest.js, TypeScript, Prisma, and PostgreSQL to build a robust and scalable web application.
-This project embodies modern development practices, utilizing a strong, typed language, efficient backend framework, an ORM for database interaction, and a powerful relational database.
+Welcome to my project, which leverages the power of Nest.js, TypeScript, Prisma, and PostgreSQL to build a robust and scalable web application.
+This project embodies modern development practices, utilizing a strong, typed language, an efficient backend framework, an ORM for database interaction, and a powerful relational database.

 ## Technology Stack